Frankenstein in popular culture: Other publishers

-The 2007 manga series Embalming-The Another Tale of Frankenstein-, published by Shueisha, is based on the idea that Victor Frankenstein actually existed and created an artificial human from body parts of dead people and that 150 years after this event, numerous doctors across Europe are using what is left of his notes to try and create their own monsters.
+The 2007 manga series Embalming: The Another Tale of Frankenstein, published by Shueisha, is based on the idea that Victor Frankenstein actually existed and created an artificial human from body parts of dead people and that 150 years after this event, numerous doctors across Europe are using what is left of his notes to try and create their own monsters.
 The series also features characters reading Frankenstein; or, The Modern Prometheus.

-In 2009 Papercutz published a Classics Illustrated Deluxe Graphic Novel adaptation of Frankenstein by French cartoonist Marion Mousse.
-His adaptation was originally published in French in three volumes, and was all collected and translated into English for the Papercutz version.
-Of all the comic book adaptations, this one is probably the most faithful to the original book.
+In 2017 Boom!
+Studios published Victor LaValle's Destroyer as a limited series comic book serving as a sequel to Shelley's work in which Dr. Frankenstein's descendant resurrects her son after he was murdered by police.
+The series features Frankenstein's monster and applies the original novel's themes of vengeance, horror, and scientific hubris to medical and police violence against Black people.
+The series was well-received, receiving the 2018 Bram Stoker Award for Best Graphic Novel.

 Toys and games

 Frankenstein's Monster appears in the Konami video game series Castlevania numerous times, with its name being "the Monster" or "the Creature", often as a major boss, but sometimes as a regular enemy.
 The Monster usually has the appearance of the Karloff/Universal version; however, the 2010 series reboot Castlevania: Lords of Shadow features a completely different-looking boss known as the "Mechanical Monstrosity", created some time prior to 1047 by "Friedrich von Frankenstein".